What is the most often asked question about Travel Photography?

 After many years of putting myself through the same routine, it dawned on me that I need to simplify the process.
 I started my search with a criteria already in mind.
 I sat down and analyzed what I really wanted out of my digital camera and how I could best adapt it to the specifics of traveling.

-Buying a digital camera for use in your own back yard is one thing but buying one to trudge through the desert, summit a mountain or go on Safari is a different things all together.
-After careful thought and looking at the experiences I had been through I came up with these questions that will give you a starting point when wading into the unpredictable waters of buying that digital camera for your next travel.
+Buying a digital camera for use in your own back yard is one thing but buying one to trudge through the desert, summit a mountain or go on Safari is a different thing all together.
+After careful thought and looking at the experiences I had been through I came up with these questions that will give you a starting point when wading into the unpredictable waters of buying the best travel camera for you.

-Questions to ask yourself before buying a camera for travel:
+Questions to ask yourself before buying your next travel camera:

 1.How do You Travel?

 This is a big one.
 If you are going to a resort, on a tour or a supported trek you will be able to bring pretty much whatever you want.
 But if you are like me, always on the road, traveling buy local transport, trekking over mountains, through forests and interacting with local people you need to be choosy.
 In this case you should be looking for something that travels light and is not too cumbersome or awkward to handle.
-You might want to look at Micro 4/3 cameras for this type of travel.
+You might want to look at mirrorless cameras for this type of travel.
+Here are my recommendations:

 2.Where are You Traveling?